code-differently/code-differently-25-q1/lesson_00/Davis D./README.md

 ## The Drive

-What gets me going to be a productive U.S Soldier and Man
+### What I do to be a productive Man and U.S Soldier

-* 1-2hr workout whenever I can
+* 1-2hr everyday I can
 * R&B/Soul throught the day to calm my mind
 * A great breakfast.
-I love Oat meal & Waffles!
+Im a foodie so i need a meal to get going!
 * 1hr of meditation or reading the word
+*

 ## Cool Stuff